shown in other instead.

-The global Landscape Terrain settings (and the corresponding console parameters) provide set of parameters for fine-tuning of the Landscape Terrain in order to achieve stable work, high performance and great level of detail.
+The global Landscape Terrain settings (and the corresponding console parameters) provide a set of parameters for fine-tuning of Landscape Terrain in order to achieve stable work, high performance, and great level of detail.
 All settings are interdependent and have huge influence on performance, therefore they are to be considered to the full extent.

 The vast majority of parameters causes the Landscape Terrain object to reload all its graphic data, which is unacceptable at run time.
 The Making it Run-Time section lists parameters that are safe to be changed at run time.

 First, the Texel Size parameter defines the maximum possible density of the components of the main virtual texture.
 Set this value (from 0.0001 to 1 unit) to limit the density for albedo, normal and height components up to 1 mm per pixel.

 The geometry of the Landscape Terrain is split down to a number of detail levels and refined by means of adaptive hardware tessellation.
 The intensity of subdivision is controlled by the group of geometry parameters.

 Adjust the Progression value to configure tessellation progression and levels of detail with the distance.

 - The grid density is actively changing depending on the camera's FoV.
 Values of FoV below 1 degree do not densify Landscape Terrain.

 - Geometry Progression is not affected by the Distance Scale value.